AMA-ZOOK/AMA-ZOOK/README.md

 u can int with me ! idm at all but i could get awkward depends tho

-fandoms i love / are in; 4saken , hwwhp, osc (dw is cool but i dont rlly int with the fandom)
+fandoms i love / are in; 4saken , hwwhp, osc (dw is cool but i dont rlly int with the fandom unless ur my friend)

 im mostly with my friends but its rare-ish if im by myself ? depends
       ﹙   ⠀︵⠀⠀⊹⠀